Edmund Pike Graves

-Edmund Pike Graves (March 13, 1891 – November 22, 1919) was an American aviator, Royal Flying Corps and Polish Air Force officer, the latter as a member of the Polish 7th Air Escadrille "Kościuszko Squadron", who served as an instructor and a fighter pilot during World War I and the Polish-Soviet War.
+Edmund Pike Graves (March 13, 1891 – November 22, 1919) was an American aviator, and Royal Flying Corps and Polish Air Force officer, the latter as a member of the Polish 7th Air Escadrille "Kościuszko Squadron", who served as an instructor and a fighter pilot during World War I and the Polish-Soviet War.

 Early life

 Edmund Pike Graves was born in Newburyport, Massachusetts, United States, to Edmund Pike and Mary Warner (Caldwell) Graves.
-He graduated from the Middlesex School in Concord, Massachusetts, Class of 1907 and from Harvard University, Class of 1913.
+He graduated from the Middlesex School in Concord, Massachusetts, class of 1907 and from Harvard University, class of 1913.

 Military career

 World War I

 On July 9, 1917, Graves enlisted as a cadet in the Royal Flying Corps in Canada to avoid a delay in getting into a US Army's flying program.
-He was commissioned as a 2nd Lieutenant on October 29, 1917.
+He was commissioned as a second lieutenant on October 29, 1917.
 Later, he was assigned as an instructor in aerial gunnery at the United States Army Air Service training facility at Camp Taliaferro, Hicks Field, Fort Worth, Texas.
 While station at Hicks Field, he became one of the first pilots to execute elaborate stunts in a Curtiss airplane.
-In early spring, 1918 he was transferred to the Officers' School of Special Flying at Armour Heights, Toronto, Ontario where he was promoted to 1st Lieutenant in May, 1918.
-After spending most of his time during the war serving in Canada and stateside, Graves was finally posted overseas and arrived in France on November 5, 1918 just a few days before the signing of the Armistice agreement, which ended the war.
+In early spring 1918, he was transferred to the Officers' School of Special Flying at Armour Heights, Toronto, Ontario, where he was promoted to first lieutenant in May, 1918.
+After spending most of his time during the war serving in Canada and stateside, Graves was finally posted overseas and arrived in France on November 5, 1918, just a few days before the signing of the Armistice agreement, which ended the war.